hashbang/book/content/docs/security/Strategy.md

-We must always maintain ways to verify the integrity of systems at any time, especially those that grant untrusted third parties access to our systems, such as a janitor at a datacenter.
+We must always maintain ways to verify the integrity of systems at any time, especially those that grant untrusted third parties access to our systems, such as a janitor at a data center.

 #### Examples

 ##### We don't have time to run our own VCS in the short term
 * Third party systems that allow us to -prove- their integrity are preferred
-* Use Github, but sign all commits and verify externally before builds.
+* Use Github, but sign all commits and verify externally before builds

 ##### We recently patched a remote code execution vulnerability
-* Rebuild every system impacted.
-This easily proves there are no backdoors
+* Rebuild every system impacted - this easily proves there are no backdoors

 #### Resources